-Care for Cambodia identifies villages that require assistance.
-They establish a relationship with the village leader and appoint individuals within the community who can assist children with their schooling.
+Care for Cambodia identifies villages that requires help.
+They form a relationship with the village leader.
+Then appoint teachers within the community who can assist children with their schooling.

 Edukid provides each child with a school pack.
-This includes a school uniform and educational accessories.
+This includes a school uniform and school accessories.
 State education in Cambodia is free, but often the cost of equipment is prohibitive for families.

-However, we have realised that caring just for children is insufficent.
+However, we have realized that caring just for children is not enough.
 Children grow older and become youth, youth mature into adults and become families.
 Each group have their own unique set of needs.
 Therefore Care for Cambodia established three inter-related and mutually supporting parts:

 Children don’t stay children for long.
 They quickly grow up and require help and support in different ways.
-The Youth Project helps young people as they transition from childhood to adulthood.
+The Youth Project helps young people as they move from childhood to adulthood.
 Each youth project brings local young people together for sport, life skills training, community volunteer work and English classes.
 Exceptional and hard-working young people can apply for one of our skills or university scholarships.
-In 2018 we have 22 youth receiving scholarships to study a variety of subjects including Accounting, English, Medicine, Civil Engineering, Mechanical Engineering & Tourism.
+Over the years we have had youth receiving scholarships to study a variety of subjects.
+We have graduates in Accounting, English, Medicine, Civil Engineering, Mechanical Engineering & Tourism.

-The Family Project provides training in a variety of disciplines that aim towards community development and empowerment: for example, agricultural techniques and parenting skills.
-Care for Cambodia also assists families in developing small businesses through the establishment of community savings schemes.
+The Family Project provides training in a variety of disciplines that aim towards development and empowerment.
+Skills such as agricultural techniques and parenting skills are taught.
+Care for Cambodia also assists families in developing small businesses through the forming of savings schemes.
 Farmers, taxi drivers and small shop owners have been given a ‘foot up’ through this scheme.

 The Venn diagram below illustrates how the three projects work together with love at the center of all we do.

 Each of our projects work together to achieve a common goal.
 We work towards our vision statement, below: